fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 [Try it here](https://fluent-cms-admin.azurewebsites.net/graph?query=%7B%0A%20%20courseList(idSet%3A%5B5%2C7%5D)%7B%0A%20%20%20%20id%2C%0A%20%20%20%20name%0A%20%20%7D%0A%7D%0A)

 ---
-#### Advanced Filtering with `Operator Match` in FluentCMS
+#### Advanced Filtering with `Operator Match` in FormCMS

-FluentCMS supports advanced filtering options with `Operator Match`, allowing users to combine various conditions for precise queries.
+FormCMS supports advanced filtering options with `Operator Match`, allowing users to combine various conditions for precise queries.

 ##### `matchAll` Example:
 Filters where all specified conditions must be true.